 The most likely explanation for higher lake water 18O values during periods when the lake was closed to surface outflow is greater influence of evaporative enrichment.
-During the full glacial period, the lake level reconstruction indicates that above the hiatus in the C-98 core, between 18 and 20.5k cal a BP, the basin was a shallow, low productivity terminal pond closed to surface outflow.
-Vegetation and July-Tchiron reflect cool temperatures and precipitation was low.
-While ice cover likely reduced open water duration, evaporation may have been promoted by frequent and strong winds (Kopec et al., 2018; Dorfman et al., 2015; Mann et al., 2002).
-Through the deglacial and early Holocene, lake levels rose and rates of within-lake biological productivity increased, along with the development of more mesic vegetation (Abbott et al., 2010).
-Finkenbinder et al. (2015) suggested that lake levels remained below overflow level at least seasonally until sometime after ~9,000 cal a BP but the precise timing of the transition to continuously overflowing conditions was not well defined.
+During the full glacial period, the lake-level reconstruction indicates that above the hiatus in the C-98 core, between 18 and 20.5k cal a BP, the basin was a shallow, low-productivity terminal pond closed to surface outflow.
+Vegetation and July-Tchiron reflect cool temperatures, and precipitation was low.
+While ice cover likely reduced the seasonal duration of open water, evaporation may have been promoted by frequent and strong winds (Kopec et al., 2018; Dorfman et al., 2015; Mann et al., 2002).
+Through the deglacial interval and the early Holocene, lake levels rose and rates of within-lake biological productivity increased, along with the development of more mesic vegetation (Abbott et al., 2010).
+Finkenbinder et al. (2015) suggested that lake levels remained below overflow level, at least seasonally, until after ~9,000 cal a BP, although the precise timing of the transition to continuously overflowing conditions was not well defined.
 We propose that under closed conditions, extended lake water residence times and evaporation effects led to lake water 18O values higher than meteoric values (+18O), which in turn enhanced the sensitivity of the lake’s hydrologic budget to the effects of changes in precipitation, temperature and evapotranspiration across the watershed (Edwards et al., 1996, Barber and Finney, 2000).

 Table 4.
 Burial Lake proxy data and evaporative enrichment for simplified time intervals